jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/data-grid/README.md

 ### Grid Template Columns Attribute

-The `grid-template-columns` attribute can be applied to either the `<vscode-data-grid>` or `<vscode-data-grid-row>` component and can be used to define the width of each column in either all rows or a given row.
+The `grid-template-columns` attribute can be applied to either the `<jp-data-grid>` or `<jp-data-grid-row>` component and can be used to define the width of each column in either all rows or a given row.

 Each row of a data grid is rendered using CSS Grid layout.
 As a result, the value passed to the `grid-template-columns` attribute of these components can be the same as a the `grid-template-columns` CSS Grid property (i.e. `grid-template-columns="1fr 1fr 1fr 1fr"`).